ssebastianmag/hydrogen-wavefunctions/README.md

 ### $$\psi(r, \theta, \varphi) = R(r) Y(\theta, \varphi)$$

-When the Hamiltonian is expressed in spherical coordinates, it contains both radial and angular parts, By substituting this into the Schrödinger equation, we separate the equation into two parts: one that depends only on $r$ (the radial part) and another that depends on $\theta$ and $\varphi$ (the angular part).
+When the Hamiltonian is expressed in spherical coordinates, it contains both radial and angular parts.
+By substituting this into the Schrödinger equation, we separate the equation into two parts: one that depends only on $r$ (the radial part) and another that depends on $\theta$ and $\varphi$ (the angular part).